What is Ice Bowl®?

 A. Decide which charity to support.
 Moving forward, we are emphasizing Ice Bowl’s historical charitable purpose: to feed the hungry.
 Therefore, check out local food banks, food pantries, or larger multi-faceted charities that have feeding the hungry as one of their missions.

-B. Select a date or dates with in the Ice Bowl Corridor of January 4-February 23 that you would like to run your Ice Bowl¨.
+B. Select a date or dates with in the Ice Bowl Corridor of January 3-March 3 that you would like to run your Ice Bowl¨.
 You might check with neighboring communities to minimize scheduling conflicts.

 C. Check with the government entity (usually a Parks Department) that oversees the park or the manager of a private course for permission to use the course.